mrpara/d2_plugy_stash_organizer/README.md

 No can do.
 The script doesn't parse anything beyond the most basic item data.
 It would be far too much work to do so, and I have no interest in doing it.
 Either keep some manually sorted pages using the IgnoreFirstXPages setting, or modify the code yourself.
 ## I want the script to tell me which grail items I'm missing!
 See above.
+## Will it work with other versions of PlugY?
+I don't know.
+It will most likely work with older versions, but I have not tested it.
+## Will it work with [some mod]?
+If the mod adds items, then the item data (code, type, size) will need to be added to item_data.py.
+It will probably work if the mod does not change how the game handles item data, but I offer no guarantees or support.
+## I'm getting a key error while running the script!
+Unfortunately it seems like the references I used for item codes are not entirely accurate.
+If you come across a key error, most likely one of the item codes is wrong.
+Try googling the item code and seeing which item it belongs to, and then change the appropriate code in item_data.py.
+Please let me know if you encounter this, and I will update the repo.